KI7MT/dotnet-core-examples/Database/rdaas/README.md

 accompanies the installation.
 There are an unlimited number of actions you can do with `pgAdmin4`.

-The next steps for the database itself is to finish adding views for the remaining tables, then start looking at specific user-need queries and functions.
+The next step for the database itself is to finish adding views for the remaining tables, then start looking at specific user-need queries and functions.

 ## Bug Reports